Downtown Ottawa: Prominent streets

 The northernmost east-west street that crosses downtown is Wellington Street, site of the parliamentary precinct, National Library and Archives, and Supreme Court.
 It is a major four-lane thoroughfare.
-To the east, it connects to Rideau Street, and to the west, the Sir John A. Macdonald Parkway.
+To the east, it connects to Rideau Street, and to the west, the Kichi Zibi Mikan.

 South of Wellington is Sparks Street, most of which is a pedestrian mall closed to vehicles.
 The heritage district runs from Bank to Elgin, with CBC broadcast studios at Metcalfe and Sparks.

 The streets to the south are dominated by office and hotel towers: Queen Street, Albert Street, Slater Street, Laurier Avenue and Gloucester Street.

 The City of Ottawa zoning restricts and regulates development to allow high-rises north of Gloucester St. and affords heritage designation to some areas and buildings.

 Other streets

 Other streets in Downtown Ottawa which go east-west (from north to south) include: